2021 Pac-12 Conference football season: Coaching changes

 There was one coaching change before the 2021 season.
 On December 12, 2020, Kevin Sumlin was fired from Arizona after three seasons.
 Jedd Fisch was hired to serve as the new head coach on December 23, 2020.

 On September 13, 2021, Clay Helton was fired as head coach of USC.
 Donte Williams was named interim head coach.

-October 18, 2021 Nick Rolovich was fired as head coach of Washington State.
+On October 18, 2021, Nick Rolovich was fired as head coach of Washington State.
 Jake Dickert was named interim coach.

-On November 14, 2021 Jimmy Lake was fired as head coach of Washington.
+On November 14, 2021, Jimmy Lake was fired as head coach of Washington.
 Bob Gregory was named interim coach.

 Washington State removed the interim head coaching tag on November 27, 2021, making Jake Dickert the 34th coach in team history.
 On November 29, 2021 Lincoln Riley was hired as the 30th head coach in USC history.
 The Washington Huskies hired Kalen DeBoer on November 30, 2021, making DeBoer the 30th coach in team history.
-Mario Cristobal accept the coaching vacancy at Miami(FL) on December 6, finishing the season with a 10−3 record.
+Mario Cristobal accept the coaching vacancy at Miami (FL) on December 6, finishing the season with a 10−3 record.
 He finished his career with a 35−13 record.
 He was replaced for the Alamo Bowl on interim basis by passing game coordinator and wide receivers Bryan McClendon.